waku-org/pm/ROADMAP.md

 - [ ] Code: link to GitHub issues/PRs/Epic
 - [ ] Dogfood: link to dogfooding session/artefact
 - [ ] Docs: links to README.md or docs.waku.org (TBD)

+### Introduce E2E Reliability in Status Communities and Web Apps

+To solve reliability is to solve two problems:

+1. High heuristic that messages are received and sent
+2. Ability to know whether messages are received or sent

+Problem (1) can never be 100% reliable in a network environment.
+The previous milestones focused on it.
+To solve (2), is to create an end-to-end protocol, sender to recipient, that enables the ability to know whether recipient(s) have received messages.

+With this milestone, we design and deliver a first PoC for an end-to-end reliability protocol.
+This protocol will be specified and implemented in the Status app for Status Communities chat rooms;
+as well as in the browser for PoC Web Apps such as Qaku and Logos Forum.

+**deliverables**:

+TBD